-- Swallow the medicine whole with a full glass of water, approximately 12 hours apart. - You can take the medicine with or without food. - Missed dose: If you vomit or miss a dose, take your next dose at the regular time.
-Do not take 2 doses at the same time and do not double up on the next dose. - Handling: Wash your hands with soap and water, before and after handling your medicine.
-Your caretakers should not handle your medicine with bare hands and should wear latex gloves. - Cytotoxic medicines leave the body through urine and stool, but they can also be present in other body fluids such as blood, vomit, semen, and vaginal fluids.
+- Swallow the medicine whole, on an empty stomach.
+Take at least 1 hour before eating or at least 2 hours after eating.
+Do not crush tablets. - Missed dose: If you miss a dose, and it is less than 12 hours until your next dose, then skip the missed dose and go back to your normal schedule.
+If you miss a dose, and it is more than 12 hours until your next dose, take the missed dose.
+Do not take 2 doses at the same time or extra doses. - Handling: Wash your hands with soap and water before and after handling your medicine, your caretakers should not handle your medicine with bare hands and should wear latex gloves. - Cytotoxic medicines leave the body through urine and stool, but they can also be present in other body fluids such as blood, vomit, semen, and vaginal fluids.
 Take precautions to prevent others from coming in contact with your medicine or your body fluids.
 Follow safety precautions during your treatment and for as long as directed by your health care provider after your treatment.
 If you take a cytotoxic pill each day, follow these precautions every day. - Storage: Store this medicine in the original container at room temperature. - Disposal of unused medicine: Do not flush any expired and/or unused medicine down the toilet or drain unless you are specifically instructed to do so on the medicine label.
 Some facilities have take-back programs and/or other options.
 If you do not have a take-back program in your area, then please discuss with your nurse or your doctor how to dispose of unused medicine.